jupyterhub/mybinder.org-user-guide/doc/introduction.rst

 ---------------------------------

 You may share a link that generates a Binder.
-To generate a link for your Binder repository, visit `mybinder.org`_ and type in the ifnormation for your repository.
+To generate a link for your Binder repository, visit `mybinder.org`_ and type in the information for your repository.
 You will see your Binder link automatically generated as you fill in the form.

 The link structure is::